 Expect to shell out at least $250, but you can consider it a bargain when you realize how many acts you’ll see and the caliber of the performers.
-There is also day passes, which usually mean you’ll be stuck in one of the few motels in town or commuting from Nashville.
+There is also day passes, which usually mean you’ll be stuck in one of the few motels in town, like the Holiday Inn, or commuting from Nashville.

 There are hundreds of bands and acts that grace the five stages at Bonnaroo.
 It’s hard to keep track of them all and definitely hard to see everyone you want to, as most overlap at some point.
 If there’s someone you really are dying to see, set an alarm on your watch so you don’t forget.

 If you’re camping, you’ll want both a tent and some form of shade for the afternoon, as well as chairs.
 Anything you don’t want to buy to eat or drink needs to come in a cooler with ice.
 Food and drinks are available for purchase but can add up.
 Showers and ice can also be bought.
 Water stations are all around, so bring bottles you can fill up to stay hydrated in the brutal June heat.

 There’s so much more to the weekend than the bands, as I was surprised to learn.
 Bonnaroo Cinema screens new and independent films, as well as favorites like Rocky Horror Picture Show and Ghostbusters from 8 pm until 5 am every night.
-There are also comedy acts (in air-conditioned tents!), a beer tasting festival, dozens of food trucks and works of art.
+There are also comedy acts (in air-conditioned tents!), a beer tasting festival, morning yoga, volunteer sessions, dozens of food trucks, and works of art.